HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 __Include microservice:__ getUid_ms.php

-__Session control:__ Checks if the user is logged in by calling the 'getUid' function (getUid_ms.php).
+__Session check:__ Checks if the user is logged in by calling the 'getUid' function (getUid_ms.php).
 This function retrieves the user ID (uid) from the current session or assigns "guest" if no user ID is found.

 __Query:__ Executes a SQL query to fetch the username associated with the retrieved user ID ('uid').